lablup/backend.ai-manager/MIGRATION.md

   Consult [the official doc](https://redis.io/docs/manual/persistence/) for more details.

+* The image metadata database is migrated from etcd to PostgreSQL while the registry configuration is still inside the etcd.

+  Run `backend.ai mgr image rescan` in the manager venv or `backend.ai admin image rescan` from clients with the superadmin privilege to resync the image database.
+The old etcd image database will no longer be used.

 * Configure an explicit cron job to execute `backend.ai mgr clear-history -r {retention}` which trims old sessions' execution records from the PostgreSQL and Redis databases to avoid indefinite grow of disk and memory usage of the manager.